v6d-io/v6d/docs/tutorials/kubernetes/using-vineyard-operator.rst

 Use vineyard operator
 =====================

-We developed vineyard operator to manager vineyard components in Kubernetes.
-The tutorial shows show you how to use the vineyard operator step by step.
-See also :ref:`vineyard-operator` for references.
+Vineyard operator has been designed to manage vineyard components within Kubernetes.
+This tutorial provides a step-by-step guide on how to effectively utilize the vineyard operator.
+For more details, please refer to :ref:`vineyard-operator`.

-Step 0: (optional) Initialize kubernetes cluster
+Step 0: (optional) Initialize Kubernetes Cluster
 ------------------------------------------------

-If you don't have a kubernetes cluster by hand, we highly recommend to use `kind`_ to create a kubernetes cluster.
-Before creating the kubernetes cluster, please make sure you have the following tools already:
+If you don't have a Kubernetes cluster readily available, we highly recommend using `kind`_ to create one.
+Before setting up the Kubernetes cluster, please ensure you have the following tools installed:

 - kubectl: version >= 1.19.2
 - kind: version >= 0.14.0
 - docker: version >= 0.19.0

-Use kind (v0.14.0) to create a kubernetes cluster with 4 nodes(1 master nodes and 3 worker nodes):
+Utilize kind (v0.14.0) to create a Kubernetes cluster consisting of 4 nodes (1 master node and 3 worker nodes):

 .. code:: bash